 Job rotation may lead to competency gaps within the organization.
 When employees are constantly shifting roles, it is essential to ensure that proper training and development programs are in place to bridge any skill gaps that may arise.
 Failure to address competency gaps can impact organizational performance and hinder employee effectiveness.

 You can avoid competency gaps by identifying the knowledge, skills, and abilities needed to perform effectively in both the current and future roles.
-This assessment helps in understanding the competency gaps that may exist and helps direct creation of appropriate training and development support.
+This assessment helps in understanding the competency gaps that may exist and helps direct the creation of appropriate training and development support.
 After that, you can create a plan that outlines the specific areas where employees need to enhance their skills and capabilities to succeed in their new roles.

 Not all employees may embrace the idea of job rotation.
 Some individuals prefer stability and familiarity in their work routines.
 Introducing job rotation without proper communication and employee management strategies can result in resistance and lower employee morale.
 It is crucial for organizations to involve employees in the decision-making process and clearly communicate the rationale behind implementing job rotation.